Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress11/02/2024

-The Vietnam Register predicts that the number of vehicles coming for inspection at inspection centers will increase sharply after Tet, especially in April, May, June, and July.
+The Vietnam Register predicts that the number of vehicles coming for inspection at inspection centers will increase sharply after Tet, especially in April, May, June and July.

-According to a recent report sent to the Ministry of Transport, the Vietnam Register assessed that the number of vehicles requiring inspection in the coming time will increase sharply due to the group of vehicles whose inspection cycle has been extended from March 2023, along with previously suspended vehicles that will be re-inspected.
+According to a recent report sent to the Ministry of Transport , the Vietnam Register assessed that the number of vehicles requiring inspection in the coming time will increase sharply due to the group of vehicles whose inspection cycle has been extended from March 2023, along with previously suspended vehicles that will be re-inspected.

 In addition, the risk of congestion is also due to the fact that in the coming months, the trial of cases related to the field of vehicle inspection will greatly affect the inspection activities of motor vehicles nationwide.
 The reason is that an inspection center with 2 or more inspectors whose certificates have been revoked within 12 consecutive months will be temporarily suspended for 3 months.
-It is expected that 70 centers in 24 provinces and cities will be forced to temporarily stop operating.
+It is expected that 70 centers in 24 provinces and cities will be forced to temporarily stop operations.

 Vehicle inspection at Motor Vehicle Center 29.03V, Hanoi, March 2023.
 Photo: Giang Huy

-The Vietnam Register calculates that there are 31 localities at risk of vehicle inspection congestion, including Bac Kan, Binh Thuan, Dong Nai, Dong Thap, Ha Giang, Hanoi, Kon Tum, Lam Dong, Thai Binh, Thua Thien Hue, Ho Chi Minh City, Tra Vinh, Bac Giang, Bac Ninh, Binh Duong, Da Nang, Gia Lai, Ha Tinh, Hung Yen, Nghe An, Quang Ngai, Phu Yen, Quang Nam, Son La, Thai Nguyen, Hai Duong, Dak Lak, Binh Dinh, Can Tho, Hoa Binh and Tuyen Quang.
+The Vietnam Register calculates that there are 31 localities at risk of vehicle inspection congestion, including Bac Kan, Binh Thuan, Dong Nai, Dong Thap, Ha Giang, Hanoi, Kon Tum, Lam Dong, Thai Binh, Thua Thien Hue, Ho Chi Minh City, Tra Vinh , Bac Giang, Bac Ninh, Binh Duong, Da Nang, Gia Lai, Ha Tinh, Hung Yen, Nghe An, Quang Ngai, Phu Yen, Quang Nam, Son La, Thai Nguyen, Hai Duong, Dak Lak, Binh Dinh, Can Tho, Hoa Binh and Tuyen Quang.

 Some places will have to close their vehicle inspection centers, such as Bac Kan, Hoa Binh and Thai Binh.